joshuacox/reactionetes/README.md

 ## Autopilot

-This will install
+This will
-minikube kubectl,
+1. install minikube, kubectl, and helm
-startup a cluster,
+1. startup a cluster minikube,
+1. config kubectl to use the cluster,
-initialize helm,
+1. initialize tiller using helm,
-and finally spin up the reaction cluster
+1. spin up the mongo cluster
+1. finally run a reaction pod and connect it to the mongo cluster

 ```
 make autopilot